 Obama calls for a ‘rethinking’ on Crimea vote

-“There’s another path available and we hope President Putin is willing to seize that path,” Obama said, referring to Russian President Vladimir Putin.
+“There’s another path available and we hope President Putin is willing to seize that path,” Obama said.
 “But if he does not, I’m very confident that the international community will stand firmly behind the Ukrainian government.”

-As Obama and Yatsenyuk met, a U.S. Senate committee advanced a measure to impose significant sanctions on Russia — a bid to pressure Putin to pull Russian troops out of Crimea.
-The measure, which now would go to the full Senate, would authorize $1 billion in loan guarantees to Ukraine’s new government and allow the Obama administration to impose economic penalties on Russian officials responsible for the intervention in Crimea or culpable of gross corruption.
+As Obama and Yatsenyuk met, a Senate committee moved forward on legislation with potential punishments for Russia.
+The measure, which next would go to the full Senate, would authorize $1 billion in loan guarantees to Ukraine’s new government and allow the Obama administration to impose economic penalties on Russian officials responsible for the intervention in Crimea or culpable of gross corruption.

-In the 14-3 vote, all Foreign Relations Committee Democrats supported the measure.
-Republican objections concerned how the U.S. would pay for the loan guarantees and provisions to expand the lending authority of the International Monetary Fund.
+In the 14-3 vote, all committee Democrats supported the measure.
+Some Republican expressed concerns about how the U.S. would pay for the loan guarantees and about provisions to expand the lending authority of the International Monetary Fund.

 The bill stops short of going after Russian banks or energy companies as some legislators proposed, but it would give Secretary of State John Kerry more leeway as he readies for diplomatic talks with his Russian counterpart in Europe on Friday.

-Obama urged Congress to quickly approve the $1 billion loan guarantee to help Ukraine’s fledgling government.
-That guarantee is supposed to supplement $15 billion in assistance from the European Union, as well as additional money from the International Monetary Fund.
+Obama urged Congress to move quickly to finalize the loan guarantees, which are supposed to supplement $15 billion in assistance from the European Union, as well as additional money from the International Monetary Fund.